Training Feedback Spiking Neural Networks by Implicit Differentiation on the Equilibrium State: Introduction

 On the other hand, most recent SNN models simply imitate the feedforward architectures of ANNs~\cite{wu2018spatio,shrestha2018slayer,wu2019direct,zhang2020temporal,zheng2020going}, which ignores the ubiquitous feedback connections in the human brain.
 Feedback (recurrent) circuits are critical to human's vision system for object recognition~\cite{kar2019evidence}.
 Meanwhile, \cite{kubilius2019brain} shows that shallow ANNs with recurrence achieve higher functional fidelity of human brains and similarly high performance on large-scale vision recognition tasks, compared with deep ANNs.
 So incorporating feedback connections enables neural networks to be shallower, more efficient, and more brain-like.
 As for SNNs, feedback was popular in early models like Liquid State Machine~\cite{maass2002real}, which leverages a recurrent reservoir layer with weights fixed or trained by unsupervised methods.
 And compared with the uneconomical cost for ANNs to incorporate feedback connections by unfolding along time, SNNs naturally compute with multiple time steps, which inherently supports feedback connections.
 Most recent SNN models imitate feedforward architectures because they were once lacking effective training methods and thus they borrow everything from successful ANNs.
 We focus on another direction, i.e. feedback SNN, which is a natural choice for visual tasks as well.

 In this work, we consider the training of feedback spiking neural networks (FSNN), and propose a novel method based on the Implicit Differentiation on the Equilibrium state (IDE).
 Inspired by recent advances in implicit models~\cite{bai2019deep,bai2020multiscale}, which treat weight-tied ANNs as solving a fixed-point equilibrium equation and propose alternative implicit models defined by the equation, we derive that when the average inputs converge to an equilibrium, the average firing rates of FSNNs would gradually evolve to an equilibrium state along time, which follows a fixed-point equation as well.
 Then we view the forward computation of FSNN as a black-box solver for the fixed-point equation, and borrow the idea of implicit differentiation from implicit models~\cite{bai2019deep,bai2020multiscale} to calculate the gradients, which only relies on the equation rather than the exact forward procedure.
 In this way, gradient calculation is agnostic to the spiking function in SNN, thus avoiding the common difficulties in SNN training.
 While implicit differentiation may seem too abstract to be computed in the brain, we briefly discuss the biological plausibility and show that it only requires computing another equilibrium along the inverse connections of neurons.
 Besides, we incorporate the multi-layer structure into the feedback model for better representation ability.
-Our contributions include:
+Our contributions include: \begin{enumerate} \item We are the first to theoretically derive the equilibrium states with a fixed-point equation for the average firing rates of FSNNs with the (leaky) integrate and fire model under both continuous and discrete views.
+According to this, the forward computation of FSNNs can be interpreted as solving a fixed-point equation. \item We propose a novel training method for FSNNs based on the implicit differentiation on the equilibrium state, which is decoupled from the forward computational graph and avoids SNN training problems, e.g. non-differentiability and large memory costs.
+We also discuss the biological plausibility and demonstrate the connection to the Hebbian learning rule. \item We conduct extensive experiments on MNIST, Fashion-MNIST, N-MNIST, CIFAR-10, and CIFAR-100, which demonstrate the superior results of our methods with fewer neurons and parameters in a small number of time steps for both static images and neuromorphic inputs.
+Especially, our directly trained model can outperform the state-of-the-art SNN performance on the complex CIFAR-100 dataset with only 30 time steps. \end{enumerate}